ddabapps/compfiledate/Docs/ReadMe.txt

 -----------------

-CompFileDate.exe compares the dates of two files whose names are passed on the command line and returns an exit code that informs if the first named file has an older modification date than the second file.
+CompFileDate.exe compares the dates of two files whose names are passed on the command line and returns an exit code that indicates the result.

 The usage is: